kno10/minetest/doc/lua_api.md

 excessive number of biomes will slow down map generation.
 Depending on desired performance and computing power the practical limit is much lower.

+Because mapgens such as valley modify temperature and humidity, the biome assignment in-game may differ slightly from map generation time.
+But in principle, each point is assigned the nearest biome, where nearness is computed using `sqrt(heat_diff^2 + temp_diff^2) / weight^2`.
+If the centrality or z points are used, the full equation becomes `(sqrt(heat_diff^2 + temp_diff^2) + cent_diff * cent_weight +
+north_diff * north_weight) / weight^2`.
+The weightings are necessary because the different factors have different
+scales: heat and temperature are mostly in 0 to 100 (but not limited to this range), while the coordinates range from -32768 to +32767.

 ```lua
 {
     name = "tundra",